irods-contrib/metalnx-rmd/docs/INSTALL.md

 RMD is a lightweight webserver that accepts limited HTTP requests and responds with JSON data.
 There are a few pre-defined requests to which RMD is programmed to respond to.
 It runs as a Linux-service with the server name:  **rmd**.

-RMD requires Python (version 2.6 or later) be installed on the ICAT and each iRODS resource server.
+RMD requires Python (version 2.6 or later) be installed on the iRODS provider and each iRODS consumer server.
 Please, note that iRODS should be setup on the server prior to RMD installation.

 Metalnx will run without the RMD package.
 However, RMD is necessary to allow for complete dashboard and server detail page functions in Metalnx.
 With this package installed disk, memory, and CPU usage data of each server will be available.